 c) the need to endeavour to ensure the security of these globally interconnected infrastructures if the potential of the information society is to be achieved;

-d) the growing recognition at the national, regional and international levels of the need to develop and promote best practices, standards, technical guidelines and procedures to reduce vulnerabilities of and threats to ICT networks;

-e) the need for national action and regional and international cooperation to build a global culture of cybersecurity that includes national coordination, appropriate national legal infrastructures, and watch, warning and recovery capabilities, government/industry partnerships, and outreach to civil society and consumers;
+d) the need for national, regional and international action along with a multistakeholder approach to build a global culture of cybersecurity that includes national coordination, appropriate national legal infrastructures, watch, warning and recovery capabilities, government/industry partnerships, and outreach to civil society and consumers;

-f) the requirement for a multistakeholder approach to effectively make use of the variety of tools available to build confidence in the use of ICT networks;

-g) United Nations General Assembly (UNGA) Resolution 57/239, on creation of a global culture of cybersecurity, invites Member States "to develop throughout their societies a culture of cybersecurity in the application and use of information technology";
+e) United Nations General Assembly (UNGA) Resolution 57/239, on creation of a global culture of cybersecurity, invites Member States "to develop throughout their societies a culture of cybersecurity in the application and use of information technology";

-h) UNGA Resolution 68/167, on the right to privacy in the digital age, affirms, inter alia, "that the same rights that people have offline must also be protected online, including the right to privacy";
+f) UNGA Resolutions 68/167, 69/166 and 71/199 on the right to privacy in the digital age, affirms, inter alia, "that the same rights that people have offline must also be protected online, including the right to privacy";

-i) best practices in cybersecurity must protect and respect the rights of privacy and freedom of expression as set forth in the relevant parts of the Universal Declaration of Human Rights, the Geneva Declaration of Principles adopted by the World Summit on the Information Society (WSIS) and other relevant international human rights instruments;
+g) best practices in cybersecurity must protect and respect the rights of privacy and freedom of expression as set forth in the relevant parts of the Universal Declaration of Human Rights, the Geneva Declaration of Principles adopted by the World Summit on the Information Society (WSIS) and other relevant international human rights instruments;

-j) the Geneva Declaration of Principles indicates that "A global culture of cybersecurity needs to be promoted, developed and implemented in cooperation with all stakeholders and international expert bodies", the Geneva Plan of Action encourages sharing best practices and taking appropriate action on spam at national and international levels, and the Tunis Agenda for the Information Society reaffirms the necessity for a global culture of cybersecurity, particularly under Action Line C5 (Building confidence and security in the use of ICTs);
+h) the Geneva Declaration of Principles indicates that "A global culture of cybersecurity needs to be promoted, developed and implemented in cooperation with all stakeholders and international expert bodies", the Geneva Plan of Action encourages sharing best practices and taking appropriate action on spam at national and international levels, and the Tunis Agenda for the Information Society reaffirms the necessity for a global culture of cybersecurity, particularly under Action Line C5 (Building confidence and security in the use of ICTs);

-k) ITU was requested by WSIS (Tunis, 2005), in its agenda for the implementation and follow-up, to be the lead facilitator/moderator for Action Line C5 (Building confidence and security in the use of ICTs), and ITU-T, ITU-R, ITU-D and the General Secretariat, based on such responsibility and in response to relevant resolutions adopted by the World Telecommunication Development Conference (WTDC) (Doha, 2006 and Hyderabad, 2010), by the Plenipotentiary Conference (Antalya, 2006 and Guadalajara, 2010), as well as by the World Telecommunication Standardization Assembly (Johannesburg, 2008 and Dubai, 2012), have carried out many studies in order to improve cybersecurity;
+i) ITU was requested by WSIS (Tunis, 2005), in its agenda for the implementation and follow-up, to be the lead facilitator/moderator for Action Line C5 (Building confidence and security in the use of ICTs);

-l) WSIS outputs (both phases: Geneva, 2003 and Tunis, 2005) called for building confidence and security in the use of ICTs;
+j) UNGA Resolution 70/125, the outcome document of the high-level meeting of the General Assembly on the overall review of the implementation of the outcomes of the World Summit on the Information Society, states that building confidence and security in the use of information and communications technologies should be a priority, especially given growing challenges, including the abuse of such technologies for harmful activities from harassment to crime to terrorism, and should be consistent with human rights;

+k) according to the WSIS+10 Statement on the Implementation of WSIS Outcomes, governments and all relevant stakeholders are aware of the need for greater collaboration to address the problems of confidence, security, privacy and personal data protection, safety and trust in the use of ICTs;

-m) WTDC Resolution 45 (Rev. Dubai, 2014) supported the enhancement of cybersecurity among interested Member States;
+l) WTDC Resolution 45 (Rev. Dubai, 2014) supported the enhancement of cybersecurity among interested Member States;

+m) Resolution 130 (Rev. Busan, 2014 of the Plenipotentiary Conference resolves to continue promoting common understanding among governments and other stakeholders of building confidence and security in the use of ICTs at the national, regional and international level;

+n) Resolution 50 (Rev. Hammamet, 2016) of the World Telecommunication Standardization Assembly (WTSA) highlights the need to harden and defend information and telecommunication systems from cyberthreats and cyberattacks, and continue to promote cooperation among appropriate international and regional organizations in order to enhance exchange of technical information in the field of information and telecommunication network security;

+o) the conclusions and recommendations in ITU-D Study Group 2's final report on Question 3/2, to consider in the next study a study cycle on evolving and emerging threats beyond spam and malware;